intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 the identity provider (see {{Section 6.1.4 of RFC6973}}).
 This describes a specific form of privacy partitioning, similar as used for privacy pass (see Section {{privacypass}}).
-Privacy partitioning as defined in this document goes further, to consider different deployment models that can create multiple contexts where data is miminized in each context.
+Privacy partitioning as defined in this document goes further, to consider different deployment models that can create multiple contexts where data is minimized in each context.

 # Privacy Partitioning